+The most common artifacts are beam hardening artifacts.
 Metallic restorations or objects, orthodontic appliances, and endodontic materials are the main cause of beam hardening in CBCT data volumes.
 Due to the high density of these materials, it creates an area of undersampling where information cannot be recorded.
-Beam hardening artifacts reduce the image quality in the axial plane; it presents as white and black lines and may be “sun ray” in appearance (Figure 9).1 To limit artifacts, reduction of the FOV may avoid inclusion of metallic restorations.
+Beam hardening artifacts reduce the image quality in the axial plane; it presents as white streaks and black bands.
+(Figure 9).1 To limit artifacts, reduction of the FOV may avoid inclusion of metallic restorations.
 Placing cotton rolls between the arches during the acquisition may also be appropriate to decrease the beam hardening artifact from opposing arch restorations.
 CBCT manufacturing companies continue to develop computer metal artifact reduction algorithms to reduce the number of artifacts visualized in a CBCT data volume.

 Another artifact related to technique is called “aliasing.”
-It is created when too few basis images are acquired due to a fast scan technique; it appears as small lines throughout the scan.
+It is created when too few basis images are acquired due to a fast scan technique; therefore, a reduced data set leads to a noisier image and it appears as small lines throughout the scan.